 Compuware is more than aware of the power of diversity.
 The company's software includes testing, development, and management tools for programs running on traditional mainframe computer systems, distributed computer networks, Web-based systems, and cloud-based applications.
 It also makes application development, implementation, and support software for programmers, as well as file, data, and systems management tools.
 Compuware's services include consulting, systems integration, custom programming, maintenance, and support.
 Altogether the company counts the IT departments of some 7,100 companies as customers.
 It was acquired by private-equity firm Thoma Bravo in late 2014.

-Compuware operates in three segments: Application Performance Management (45% of sales), Mainframe Productivity and Performance (40% of sales), and Application Services (15% of sales).
+Compuware operates in three segments: Application Performance Management (45% of sales), Mainframe Productivity and Performance (40%), and Application Services (15%).
 Application Performance Management, or APM, tools are used by IT departments to measure the effectiveness of digital transactions and other IT systems usage, and provide data to help improve operational efficiency.
 Mainframe applications improve the productivity and performance of IBM mainframe platforms while helping reduce associated costs; and Application Services consists of its Covisint subsidiary.